- 6.7 in

 - Egg Description

-- Pale blue to pale green, marked with dark spots and blotches.
+- Pale blue to pale green, with brown markings.

 - Condition at Hatching